 Derek Dooley, Tennessee Volunteers: Well, as you all know by now, I am not Lane Kiffin, and I just want to say that agents are like drug dealers.
 That's all, thank you very much.

-Vanderbilt Commodores: Well, I guess you all know I'm the new guy here and I coach Vanderbilt, just in case you forgot.
+James Franklin, Vanderbilt Commodores: Well, I guess you all know I'm the new guy here and I coach Vanderbilt, just in case you forgot.
 We've long been known as the worst football program in the SEC, but I intend to make us the second-worst.
 A 50% improvement has got to be enough at a school without an athletics department.
-That's where my head's at, anyway.,
+That's where my head's at, anyway.

 Houston Nutt, Mississippi Rebels: I just can't believe we are trying to stop oversigning.
 Oversigning is helpful because it keeps me in a job, and because so many in our state come from underprivileged backgrounds it means it just doesn't matter when we tell them that they no longer have a scholarship.
 Save a coach, guys -- let us sign 'em all and let God sort 'em out.